Is life in prison without parole for a 14-year-old involved in a homicide unconstitutional?

 Evan Miller was 14 when he and a 16-year-old boy got into a fight with a neighbor who was drunk.
 They beat him with a baseball bat, took $350 and his baseball card collection and set his trailer on fire.
 Cole Cannon, age 52, died of his injuries and smoke inhalation.
 Evan was tried as an adult and an Alabama jury convicted him of capital murder during the course of first degree arson.
 He was sentenced to spend the rest of his life in prison.

-Kuntrell Jackson was also 14 in 1999 when he and two friends participated in a video store robbery.
+Kuntrell Jackson was also 14 in 1999 when he and two friends participated in a video store robbery in Arkansas.
 One of the other boys shot and killed the store clerk.
 Jackson was not accused of firing the gun or intending to murder the clerk.
 However, he was convicted and sentenced to life without parole.

 There are a few cases regarding juveniles, the death penalty and life sentences that leads one to suspect that the Miller/Jackson appeals will result in the abolishment of life without parole for minors in all cases.
 In 2005, the Supreme Court ruled that the imposition of the death penalty on minors was a violation of the Eighth Amendment.
 The Court stated that “The character of a juvenile is not as well formed as that of an adult.”
 (Roper v.
 Simmons)